Vaginal Breech Birth Revolution

-So we let gravity be the midwife.
+Let gravity be the midwife.

 Informed Consent and Informed Refusal

 Reality check: There is not enough information here or anywhere on this website to extract enough information to guide parents or inexperienced baby catchers towards a safe breech birth.
-Nor does others’ experience justify inexperience.

-A little knowledge is a dangerous thing.
 Some midwives propose 15 to 30 breech births as a starting point — an entry level for breech competency.
 Some doctors say 50 breech births is the number for competency.
 Some midwives feel that with their level of experience, whatever it is, they offer a better option than mandatory cesarean surgery.
 (I’m not sure that is always true.)
 Most of the time, things work out, but when they don’t, don’t let it be because the first 15 breeches you went to were easy and you didn’t know something like that (whatever it was) could happen.
 Travel to get training.
 Work with local obstetricians so they can get training.

 Some very important aspects of breech safety are not in the books!